DevB24/Intent_email_generator/README.md

 ## Use Grooq api with llama70b model
 I have not pushed the api key along with the code but you can generate for free from this link : https://console.groq.com/keys
+Change the retrival.py file after generating the api key.